grange85/ahfow-www/_posts/2010/2010-07-06-dean-wareham-plays-galaxie-500-at-belle-sebastian-curated-bowlie-2.markdown

 tags: []
 ---
 <div>Dean & Britta will be bringing their "Dean Wareham plays Galaxie 500" show to the <a href="http://www.atpfestival.com/events/bowlie2.php">Bowlie 2 festival</a> in December.
 The festival takes place between the 10th and 12th of December at the Butlins Holiday Centre in Minehead, Somerset (UK).
-<p /> The two and three berth rooms have sold out but <span class="removed_link" title="http://www.seetickets.com/see/price.asp?code=453818&userid=%7BBD1A2665-FE5A-4CF4-BA03-2AFA508D0A05%7D&filler1=see&filler2=art-srch">bigger rooms are still available with prices starting from around £700</span>.
+<p /> The two and three berth rooms have sold out but bigger rooms are still available with prices starting from around £700.
 - news
 </p></div>